 To fully illustrate the H-RCA methodology, throughout the exposition we use the 802.11a rate-set as a working example.
+Namely, after the explanation of each H-RCA design step, we have a brief section specifically related to 802.11a.
 The 802.11a parameters are summarized in Table I. Formulae are presented for H-RCA's parameterization.
 In practice these values could be determined dynamically or statically.
 For the purposes of this paper we use the latter, simpler scheme.